Why manage air pressure in a 3D printer enclosure

 The main purpose of a 3D printer housing is to contain and filter the toxic emissions produced by 3D printing.
-And so thanks to a filtration system.
+And so, thanks to a filtration system.
 In the absence of being able or willing to create a completely airtight enclosure, it is important to use a filtration system that will expel the air from the enclosure to the outside.
-To achieve this, an airflow needs to be created.
-The incoming airflow into the enclosure must be inferior to the one being expelled, in order to create a slight depression inside the enclosure

 This depression is crucial as it ensures that the polluted air inside the enclosure cannot escape.
 To compensate for the outflow, which is greater than the inflow, ambient air will enter through all the interstices, spaces, and holes in the enclosure.
 Air will only leave through the filtration system.